Skill Sheet: What You Will Learn Here

 Conference calls supplement fundamental analysis

 The most relevant information about a company can be found in press releases shared after the quarterly results.
 However, analysts and investors need additional information for clarity on the results.
 Also, more details may be needed on additional sources of income or an extraordinary expense, sale of key assets, etc., to ascertain the nature of the transaction.
 Conference calls help in understanding the nature of such transactions.

 Earnings calls are set up by a company immediately after quarterly results are declared.
-They are broadly structured in a below manner:
+They are broadly structured in the following manner:

-Presenting result update: Typically, the chief executive officer (CEO) makes a presentation explaining how a company has performed, is standing in the market and other achievements.
+Typically, the chief executive officer (CEO) presents how a company has performed, is standing in the market and other achievements.
 The CEO sets the stage for a detailed discussion on the financial aspects.
 Thereafter, the chief financial officer (CFO) takes over and explains the financial performance of the company during the quarter vis-à-vis its performance in the past.
 This section, though involving financial jargon, can be easily understood by the analyst community.
 However, an investor also can participate in enhancing their understanding of financial statements.

 Guidance need not be sacrosanct, and one must be aware of this to avoid disappointment.
 Many companies desist from giving guidance to avoid uncomfortable queries from investment and analyst communities.